InvertGames/uFrame.Documentation/pages/controller.md

 [Controller](Controller) is a class responsible for implementing logic behind the ViewModel.
 For any number of [ViewModels](viewmodels.md) there's only one Controller class instance.
 Any command that is specified in the graph Element will be implemented there.
 Controller is also responsible for creating and initializing ViewModels.

-For details how Controllers are implemented check the `Controller.cs` file.
+Internally, each Controller is a [Service](services.md).
+For details how Controllers are implemented check the `Controller.cs` file and its parent classes.

 ## Setup